Sermorelin

 Step-by-step injection guide covering every IM and SubQ site, needle selection by compound, Z-track technique, PIP prevention, and site rotation.

-What blood tests to get before, during, and after SARMs and peptides.
-Compound-by-compound risk matrix, testing timeline, and action thresholds.
+The blood test checklist before, during, and after SARMs and peptide cycles.
+Compound-by-compound risk matrix, testing timeline, and thresholds that should stop your cycle.

 Quick Reference